dotnet/docs-maui/docs/tutorials/notes-app/includes/navigation.md

 This code uses the constructor to set the `BindingContext` of the page to the model.

 The `OnAppearing` method is overridden from the base class.
 This method is automatically called whenever the page is shown, such as when the page is navigated to.
 The code here tells the model to load the notes.
-Because the `CollectionView` in the **AllNotes view** is bound to the **AllNotes model's** `Notes` property, which is an `ObservableCollection`, whenever the notes are loaded, the `CollectionView` is automatically updated.
+Because the <xref:Microsoft.Maui.Controls.CollectionView> in the **AllNotes view** is bound to the **AllNotes model's** `Notes` property, which is an `ObservableCollection`, whenever the notes are loaded, the <xref:Microsoft.Maui.Controls.CollectionView> is automatically updated.

 The `Add_Clicked` handler introduces another new concept, navigation.
 Because the app is using .NET MAUI Shell, you can navigate to pages by calling the `Shell.Current.GoToAsync` method.
 Notice that the handler is declared with the `async` keyword, which allows the use of the `await` keyword when navigating.
 This handler navigates to the `NotePage`.